 Yeppoon Lagoon, Yeppoon

-The entire foreshore area now features barbecue areas but if you are here to relax rather than cook fill your belly at the on-site cafe.
-Open 365 days of the year with lifeguards on duty during opening hours.
+There are barbecues along the entire foreshore but if you are here to relax rather than cook, fill your belly at the on-site cafe.
+The lagoon is open 365 days of the year with lifeguards on duty during opening hours.

 Bluewater Lagoon, Mackay